Telefe: Viacom/Paramount era (2016–2025)

 On November 3, 2016, it was reported that Viacom had won a bid to acquire Telefe.
 It also made Telefe a sister to Channel 5 in the United Kingdom.

 In December 2019, Viacom re-merged with CBS Corporation, forming ViacomCBS (later known as Paramount Global) and making Telefe a sister to CBS in the United States, Channel 5 in the United Kingdom, and Network 10 in Australia.

 Between 2022 and 2024, Paramount sold several of Telefe's owned and operated regional affiliate channels.
 In June 2025, it was reported in Argentina that Paramount had intentions to sell the network by the end of that year.
 Rumored candidates included Alpha Media, Marcos Galperín, Grupo Werthein and former Telefe artistic director Gustavo Yankelevich.
 Paramount Global remained owners of Telefe in August 2025, when it merged with Skydance Media to create Paramount Skydance Corporation.

 Televisión Litoral era (2025–present)

 On October 23, 2025, it was confirmed that Paramount Skydance Corporation sold the network to Gustavo Scaglione's Televisión Litoral S.A.

+On April 6, 2026, a one-hour Disney Jr.-branded programming block launched on Telefe.